• Skip to primary navigation

 In order to achieve the color placement that I wanted to present.
 Two cakes of yarn had to be cut apart, and all of the matching colors were wound into one ball.

-It was important to follow the color order that was in the first cake, which wasn’t hard at all..
-There is a Live video at Krissy’s Over The Mountain Crochet and Crafts that gives even more detail.
-There is a snippet of information about how to use worsted weight yarn too.
+It was important to follow the color order that was in the first cake, which wasn’t hard at all.
+The PlayList that will show you how to crochet the Over Brook Baby Blanket is Free on YouTube.

 The yarn I used was Mandala Sparkle in the colorway Draco.